 While answering this question, you need to highlight three important things, such as your:

 It is smart to follow the STAR format to answer behavioral interview questions.
-STAR is an acronym that stands for Situation, Task, Action, and Result.
-This interview technique helps you to structure logical and concise answers that include all the relevant details to impress the interviewer the right way.
-Below we discuss the STAR interview technique in more detail.
+STAR is an acronym for Situation, Task, Action, and Result.
+This interview technique helps you structure logical and concise answers that include all the relevant details to impress the interviewer correctly.
+Below, we discuss the STAR interview technique in more detail.

 STAR Interview Technique

-Behavioral job interview questions are best answered by providing example situations according to the STAR method.
-This way, you can give interviewers exactly what they are looking for.
+According to the STAR method, behavioral job interview questions are best answered by providing example situations.
+This way, you can give interviewers precisely what they are looking for.
 Also, it allows you to provide a concise and to-the-point answer about how you acted in previous work situations.

 Below, the STAR acronym is broken down into each step.